LibreHealthIO/lh-ehr/ccdaservice/README.md

 - npm install --production

-* The service will automatically be installed when OpenEMR is log into the first time and with both installs, ccda service is monitored by ssmanager started by background services.
+* The service will automatically be installed when Libreehr is log into the first time and with both installs, ccda service is monitored by ssmanager started by background services.

 ## Developing
 * Note that these scripts run in strict mode so javascript will hold you very much accountable with how objects and variables are handled.